kutsav/python-fixed-response-app/README.md

 RESPONSE_TEXT => The response message to be sent

 ENABLE_LOGGING => To enable stdout logs for incoming requests.
 Possible values are {true,false}

+APP_PORT => Port on which app has to run.
+Default: 8000